 The sloth’s natural habitat consists of trees and branches, and by living in the rainforests of Central and South America, they are able to be in that natural habitat and feel right at home there.
 They spend most of their time high in the trees hanging upside-down.

 Sloths have claws that are long, curved, sharp, and strong, as well as having long limbs, which is great for holding onto tree branches in a secure fashion.
 However, these claws make walking on land very difficult for them, so being up in the trees is the best (and safest) place for them to be.

 There are six species of sloths today that live their own unique lifestyles and in their own specific locations.
-For more information about this, check out a previous article titled, “Where Do Sloths Live?
+For more information about this, check out my article titled, “Where Do Sloths Live?
 Look Up…..Look Way Up!”

 Feeling The Love In Zoos And In Rescue Centers